julianjohannesen/first-mern/docs/5-react-routing.md

 [back to index](/README.md) | [prev](/docs/4.md) | [next](/docs/6.md)

-# Step 5 - Adding routes to React
+# Step 5 - Adding Routes to React

 The next thing you need to do is to add a couple of routes to the React front-end.
 Specifically, routes to a home page and log in page.
 Don’t worry if you don’t know much about client-side routing.
 We’re not going to dwell on it.